 Crescent Dragonwagon’s books for children include Half a Moon and One Whole Star and Home Place.
 She’s also the author of several novels, a book of poetry, and cookbooks, such as Passionate Vegetarian.
 With her late husband Ned Shank, she is the cofounder of the Writers’ Colony at Dairy Hollow in Eureka Springs, Arkansas, where she lives.
 You can also visit her at Dragonwagon.com, where the weather is whatever you'd like it to be.

-Jerry Pinkney has illustrated 100 children’s books, and his work has earned the 2010 Caldecott Medal, five Caldecott Honor Medals, five Coretta Scott King Awards, five Coretta Scott King Honors, five New York Times Best Illustrated Book awards, and, in 2006, the Original Art Lifetime Achievement Award from the Society of Illustrators.
-Jerry Pinkney’s many acclaimed titles include John Henry, Minty, Sam and the Tigers, The Ugly Duckling, and Mirandy and Brother Wind.
-He lives in Croton-on-Hudson, New York.
-Visit him at JerryPinkneyStudio.com.
+Jerry Pinkney (1939–2021) illustrated 100 children’s books, and his work earned the 2010 Caldecott Medal, five Caldecott Honor Medals, five Coretta Scott King Awards, five Coretta Scott King Honors, five New York Times Best Illustrated Book awards, and, in 2006, the Original Art Lifetime Achievement Award from the Society of Illustrators.
+Jerry Pinkney’s many acclaimed titles included John Henry, Minty, Sam and the Tigers, The Ugly Duckling, and Mirandy and Brother Wind.
+Find out more at JerryPinkneyStudio.com.

 Publisher: Atheneum Books for Young Readers (August 30, 1990)

 Lexile ® AD840L

 The Lexile reading levels have been certified by the Lexile developer, MetaMetrics®